samco-sdk/Java-SDK/README.md

    * Java SDK will be exposed as a downloadable JAR file

-   * Include the JAR file into their build path and access the trade APIs using the inbuilt classes in Java SDK
+   * Include the JAR file in your build path and access the trade APIs using the inbuilt classes in Java SDK

-   * Different Java classes and methods will be exposed in the SDK for handling the multiple Stocknote APIs
+   * Different Java classes and methods are exposed in the SDK for handling different Stocknote APIs

-   * As an initial step, the client will use the Login method and in the Java response bean object, they will get user session identifier.
-Based on the user session identifier, they will be able to access other API’s
+   * As an initial step, customers need to use the Login method for connecting to APIs and in the Java response bean object you will get user session identifier.
+Using the session identifier, customers can access other API’s

-   * Client can process the API response appropriately

-   * With StockNote API being a REST based interface and interfaces using JSON request and response messages, Java SDK provides request and response objects as native Java beans (after appropriate serialisation / de-serialisation)
+   * With StockNote API being a REST based interface and it uses JSON request and response messages, Java SDK provides request and response objects as native Java beans (after appropriate serialisation / de-serialisation)

 ### Note